-The Company has adopted the Division Operational Risk Policy in order to ensure a consistent internal control system across BUs.
-The Operational Risk Policy requires that internal controls are in place to mitigate the likelihood/severity of manifestation of operational risks related to all material processes and that such controls are adequately documented and operational.
-The Operational Risk Policy sets out:
+The Company has adopted the Division Operational Risk Management Framework in order to ensure a consistent internal control system across the Division.
+The Division Operational Risk Management Framework requires that internal controls are in place to mitigate the likelihood/severity of manifestation of operational risks related to all material processes and that such controls are adequately documented and operational.
+The Division Operational Risk Management Framework sets out: